andre-bergner/research/neuronal_net/timeshift_autoencoder/timeshift_autoencoder_notes.md

 ## Points to discuss

+* a sound (sample) is not a particular sample from a n-dim space but a manifold --> sovlves the size problem

 * laveraging the fact that autoencoder learn manifolds, in particular DAE learn to project onto manifolds
 * Dynamical systems
 * Taken's embedding theorem